Boosting Sensitivity to $HH\to b\bar{b} \gamma\gamma$ with Graph Neural Networks and XGBoost: Object definitions and event reconstruction

-Following Refs.~\cite{bbyy_legacy,atlas_results, bbyy_run2}, the two leading photons are required to have an invariant mass in the range $105~\text{GeV} < m_{\gamma\gamma} < 160~\text{GeV}$.
-Additionally, their transverse momenta must satisfy $p_T^{\gamma_1} > 0.35 \, m_{\gamma\gamma}$ and $p_T^{\gamma_2} > 0.25 \, m_{\gamma\gamma}$, respectively.
-The two photons are used to reconstruct the $H\to\gamma\gamma$ candidates.
-For the $H \to b\bar{b}$ reconstruction, events are required to contain at least two \( b \)-tagged jets, with the two leading $b$-jets taken as the $H \to b\bar{b}$ candidate. \\ To suppress background contributions from the semi-leptonic decay of the $t\bar{t}H$ process, events containing leptons (electrons or muons) are vetoed.
+To suppress background contributions from the semi-leptonic decay of the $t\bar{t}H$ process, events containing leptons (electrons or muons) are vetoed.
 Moreover, to reduce the hadronic \( t\bar{t}H \) contamination, events are required to contain no more than six central jets.
 In addition to the baseline event selection, two VBF-tagged jets are identified—when present—as the two highest-$p_T$ jets excluding the $b$-tagged jets used in the reconstruction of the $H \to b\bar{b}$ candidate.
 These jets are intended to capture the characteristic topology of vector boson fusion, typically associated with forward-scattered quarks.
 However, the presence of VBF jets is not a strict requirement, and events lacking such jets are retained.
 It should be noted that this study does not define a dedicated VBF event category.
 The inclusion of such a category could significantly enhance the sensitivity to the $\kappa_{2V}$ coupling, and will be explored in a future analysis.

 Figure~\ref{fig:myy_mbb} shows the invariant mass distributions of the di-photon and di-jets ($m_{bb}$) systems, as reconstructed for the SM signal processes—both ggF and VBF—as well as for single Higgs backgrounds and the continuum $\gamma\gamma +$ jets background.
 Due to the limited statistics available for the continuum diphoton background, the final results of the analysis—including signal significance and exclusion limits—are presented both with and without this background component to illustrate its potential impact.
 The relatively poor resolution of the $m_{bb}$ distribution can be attributed to several factors, including undetected leptons and neutrinos from semi-leptonic decays of $b$-hadrons, as well as out-of-cone effects arising from the large mass of the $b$-quark, which can cause part of the jet energy to fall outside the jet reconstruction cone.
 A dedicated $b$-jet energy calibration procedure, that goes beyond the scope of this paper, can improves the $m_{bb}$ resolution by approximately 20\%~\cite{bbyy_run2}.